tanishaamanna03/machine_learning_projects/heart_disease_predictor/readme.md

 11. ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping]
 12. HeartDisease: output class [1: heart disease, 0: Normal]

-- <h3>Limitations:</h3>
+<h3>Limitations:</h3>
 - Dataset is heavily skewed towards male patients
 - Potential bias due to imbalanced representation of sexes
 - Model performance may not generalize perfectly to all populations

+<h3>Acknowledgements:</h3>
-- Acknowledgements: I am a beginner who is still learning data analytics and machine learning.
+I am a beginner who is still learning data analytics and machine learning.
 Therefore, this project was inspired by codes provided in tutorials and other github repositories.